-Sometimes, areas of the lung do not fully open when a person breathes in.
-This is called atelectasis, and it is a very common cause of shortness of breath after surgery.
-Atelectasis can occur for a variety of reasons, including the effects of anesthesia, inactivity after surgery and taking small breaths due to painful breathing after chest or abdominal surgery.
-Smokers and people with lung disease often have trouble clearing mucus after surgery, which results in atelectasis, excessive coughing and shortness of breath.
-If fever and rapid breathing occurs, this may indicate the development of a lung infection, such as pneumonia.
+Sometimes areas of the lung do not open fully when a person breathes in.
+This is called atelectasis.
+It is a very common cause of shortness of breath after surgery.
+Atelectasis can occur for a variety of reasons, including the effects of general anesthesia or being able to take only small breaths because of pain after chest or abdominal surgery.
+Smokers and people with lung disease often have trouble clearing mucus from their lungs after surgery, resulting in atelectasis.
+They may have excessive coughing as well as difficulty breathing.
+Fever and rapid breathing in addition to shortness of breath may indicate the presence of a lung infection, such as pneumonia.

-Heart, Vessels and Fluid Problems
+Blood Clots and Heart or Fluid Problems

 As some causes of shortness of breath after surgery are potentially life-threatening, always report any difficulty breathing after an operation to your doctor.
-Also seek medical attention if you notice a painful or swollen calf, as this may indicate a blood clot in the leg, which could lead to a pulmonary embolus.
+Also seek prompt medical attention if you notice a painful or swollen calf, as this may indicate a blood clot in the leg, which could lead to a pulmonary embolus.

 - Merck Manual Professional Version: Postoperative Care

 - Chest: Assessing and Modifying the Risk of Postoperative Pulmonary Complications